December Tours

 Can I go hiking in Iceland in December?

 Hiking in December is possible but requires preparation.
 Guided glacier hikes are a safe option, while trails in lowland areas may still be accessible.
-Always check weather conditions, dress appropriately, and bring a headlamp.
+Always check weather conditions, prepare for what to wear for glacier hikes in Iceland, and bring a headlamp.
+Tour operators usually provide crampons, helmets, and other specialized gear.

 Are restaurants and shops open in Reykjavik during December?